Mistika Boutique is a software-only product for Windows and macOS based on a pay-per-use subscription model.

 - In general, most GPUs can have a frame rate error of 1 fps which can lead to slight visual artifacts during playback.

 - The audio can easily go out of sync as the images and audio will follow different hardware paths.
 Note, the AJA board takes care of both paths and is the only way to ensure the audio is always in sync with the corresponding images.

 - Another difference is the maximum cable distances.
 SDI cables can be virtually unlimited, while GPU cables (DisplayPort, HDMI, DVI) can only be a few meters long.

 Note: If you don’t have an AJA video board it is highly recommended to at least have two GUI monitors, mainly for using the second one as a full screen display for the output image.
 Working with only one monitor and no video output is still possible (for example in a laptop), but it has significant interface limitations.

 - Supported AJA video board models for Mistika Boutique:

-Note: Currently, AJA Kona5 boards are not supported on Mistika Boutique (only on Mistika Ultima for Linux).
-Support for AJA Kona5 is expected as a future development.
+Note: Currently, AJA Kona5 boards (and the corresponding 8K video modes) are not supported on Mistika Boutique (only on Mistika Ultima for Linux).
+Support for AJA Kona5 on Boutique is expected as a future development.